hacksterproject/MC-Care/README.md

-# MC-Care: Integrated Ptient Care System
+# MC-Care: Integrated Patient Care System

 **MC Care** is an innovative solution that ensures seamless patient care from home to hospital and back,focusing on transportation,information continuity and support.
 ## Features